FAQs

 Gym memberships are already expensive, why should I pay for coaching on top of that?

 You wouldn’t buy a car without having driving lessons; just because you go to a gym doesn’t mean you know how to make the most of it.
-Whether you pay £10 a month or a £100, the knowledge and confidence the most successful people have comes from experience and time – working with a coach helps you to fast-track this.
-Besides they’ve made all of the mistakes already, so you don’t have to!
+The knowledge and confidence and results that the most successful people have comes from experience and time – working with a coach helps you to fast-track this.
+You’re not paying me to count reps – you’re paying for my insights across 10 years of training, 20 countries visited, over 100 gyms trained in, maybe 100s of lives changed and, on top of all of that, the mistakes I’ve made already, so you don’t have to!

 Can I work with you if I don’t have access to a gym?